 We arrived at Yungang before it was ready to take visitors, waited for few minutes and then purchased tickets.
 Surprised, I didn’t think the place would be packed with Chinese tourists.
 Most tourists in China are locals and only a small percentage are foreigners.

 The Yungang Grottoes is one of the 3 ancient Buddhist sculptural sites in China.
 It is located west of the city of Datong.
 The site holds an outstanding example of ancient Chinese stone carvings from the 5th and 6th centuries.
 There are 53 major caves, 5100 niches and 1,100 minor caves.
 It made to the UNESCO World Heritage Site list on 2001.

 Chinese art is extremely beautiful, before getting to the caves there are admirable pieces of craved stones/woods of Chinese deities and poles near the temple.
-The atmosphere inside is quite and peaceful as Buddhist monks manage the place.
+The atmosphere inside is peaceful as Buddhist monks manage the place.